ton-org/sandbox/README.md

 ## Writing tests

-You can install additional `@ton-community/jest-matchers` (with `.toHaveTransaction` matcher) or `@ton-community/chai-matchers` (with `.transaction` or `.to.have.transaction` matcher) to add additional helpers for ease of testing.
+You can install additional `@ton-community/test-utils` package (with `.toHaveTransaction` for jest or `.transaction` or `.to.have.transaction` for chai matcher) to add additional helpers for ease of testing.
 Don't forget to import them in your unit test files though!

 Here is an excerpt of how it's used in the NFT collection example mentioned above:
 ```typescript